This article is part of our Cafe Business Startup Guide—a curated list of articles to help you plan, start, and grow your cafe business!

 2. Take the time to find the right building

-To be successful, you need a good location for your coffee shop.
-You want something centrally located, a place where people already gather, and a space that’s conducive to your vision.
-Marc Renson, owner of Radio, Coffee and Beer, warns that finding this dream spot won’t happen overnight.
+To be successful, you need the right location for your coffee shop.
+You probably want something centrally located, a place where people already gather, and a space that’s conducive to your vision.
+Jack Wilson, the owner of Radio Coffee and Beer, warns that finding this dream spot won’t happen overnight.

 His team scoured city after city, scouting each location, even going so far as to count pedestrian traffic.
-He was in the market for a former restaurant, so he didn’t have to remodel everything from scratch.
-Finally, one day when he dropped his keys he noticed a tiny “for sale” sign in a former tavern window.
+He was looking for for a former restaurant space, so he didn’t have to remodel everything from scratch.
+Finally, one day when he dropped his keys on the sidewalk he noticed a tiny “for sale” sign in a former tavern window.
 After months of searching, he’d found his spot.

 3. Create a floor plan